facilitator-jess/RedstartWorks/_posts/2025-07-25-redstart-1st-bday.markdown.markdown

 - I served on a municipal board
 - Presented a workshop at the joint 2025 annual business meeting of SAA CoPP/CoPA/RAAC/I&A on how to talk to legislators about archives
 - Worked on getting a co-sponsor to introduce the [Public Archives Resiliency Act](www2.archivists.org/groups/committee-on-public-policy/public-archives-resiliency-act) (still looking - contact me if you want to help!)
-- I interviewed for 4 jobs and responded to __ RFPs that didn't pan out
+- I interviewed for 4 full time jobs and responded to 7 RFPs that didn't pan out.

 ## Building the business
 - I got a logo!
 Thank you to [Kit Collins](https://www.kitschcollins.com/) for creating it for me!